daticahealth/cks-docs/source/sections/getting-started/cloud-resources.md

 - 1 VPC

 The costs of these resources may vary based on network usage, customer deployments, and any customizations that are made to the cluster.

+### AWS Instance Retirement
+Occasionally, AWS may schedule an EC2 instance used by your cluster for [retirement](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-retirement.html).
+When this happens, you should stop the EC2 instance, then start it again.
+Starting the stopped instance migrates it to new hardware, resolving the issue.